OhadRevah/openshift-python-wrapper/README.md

 OpenShift + CNV installation.

-The infra for the tests can be found in https://github.com/RedHatQE/openshift-python-wrapper flake8 plugins defined in .flake8 can be found in https://github.com/RedHatQE/flake8-plugins
+The infra for the tests can be found in https://github.com/RedHatQE/openshift-python-wrapper and also as a pypi project under https://pypi.org/project/openshift-python-wrapper/ flake8 plugins defined in .flake8 can be found in https://github.com/RedHatQE/flake8-plugins

 ## Contribute to openshift-python-wrapper